Schema#

 When memory_use_fts is enabled in the ADK config, backends create full-text search indexes on content_text using the database's native FTS engine (tsvector, FTS5, InnoDB FT, etc.).

-The artifact table stores versioning metadata for binary artifacts.
+Concrete artifact metadata stores use this table shape to store versioning metadata for binary artifacts.
 Content bytes are stored separately in object storage; this table tracks ownership, versioning, and canonical URIs.

 Column